What is Scrum project management?

 Scrum vs. Waterfall

-While Scrum is an Agile framework, Waterfall is a project management methodology.
-It is one of the stricter PM methodologies, and it is not flexible like Agile.
+While Scrum is an Agile project management framework, Waterfall is a traditional project management methodology.

 💡 Plaky Pro Tip